ranveer5289/SpotifyNotifier-Windows/README.md

    2.3) SpotifyNotifyGrowl.exe for those who are using .NET version 4.0.

+3) It also includes a compile_NET3.5.bat file to compile the project after making some changes to it.

+<strong>Improvements in version 1.1 for spotifynotifiersnarl:</strong>

+1) Now displays album-cover/album-art of the current playing track in the notification.

+2) Now uses <b>Snarl C# API</b> to register application and to show notifications so dependency on <b>heysnarl.exe</b> removed.

-3) It also includes a compile_NET4.0.bat file to compile the project after making some changes to it.
+3) It also includes a compile_NET3.5.bat file to compile the project after making some changes to it.

 Author: Ranveer Raghuwanshi